mrostamipoor/LeakLess/README.md

 ## Introduction

-Welcome to the official repository for "LeakLess: Selective Data Protection Against Memory Leakage Attacks for Serverless Platforms."
-This tool is designed to enhance security in serverless architectures by protecting sensitive data from memory leakage attacks.
+Welcome to the official repository for "LeakLess: Selective Data Protection Against Memory Leakage Attacks for Serverless Platforms".
+LeakLess is designed to protect secret data against memory disclosure vulnerabilities and transient execution attacks on serverless computing platforms that use language-level sandboxing to run untrusted code.
+LeakLess relies on selective in-memory encryption of developer-annotated sensitive data and addresses the limitations of previous selective data protection techniques by combining in-memory encryption with a separate I/O module.
+This enables the safe transmission of protected data between serverless functions and external hosts.
+We implemented LeakLess on the Spin serverless platform and evaluated it with real-world serverless applications.
 This README provides all the necessary resources and instructions to help you deploy and utilize LeakLess effectively.

 Read our detailed [research paper](https://mrostamipoor.github.io/files/leakless.pdf) to understand the methodology and the principles guiding the development of LeakLess.
 ## Build Instructions